 Ali Barker Merseyside, United Kingdom

 My work expresses music and sound in colour.
 I create abstract paintings, mixed-media work and installations inspired by my personal experiences of sound-colour synaesthesia – when I listen to music, each note of the musical scale is perceived as a specific colour.
-I am due to complete my MA in Fine Art in Autumn 2019.
-I am a musician in my spare time, playing violin and viola in local orchestras.
+I completed my MA in Fine Art (Distinction) in December 2019.
+In my spare time I am a musician, playing violin and viola.

 I am also inspired by skylines and other structures in the landscape, from complex cityscapes to rock formations or man-made structures such as a bridge dominating a horizon; however I choose to omit much of the detail and represent these as simplified forms.
 In 2011 I won Merseytravel’s Art on the Network competition ‘Design a New Skyline’, for the Queensway (Birkenhead) Tunnel.
 My ‘Liverpool Composition’ and ‘Wirral Composition’ designs were made into murals on the new cladding, approximately 5m high and 22m wide, and are public artworks on permanent display at each end of the tunnel.

 My MA Fine Art Final Project focused on creating visual interpretations of the Tchaikovsky Violin Concerto.
 Drawing on my experiences of listening to it as an audience member, performing it as an orchestral player, and through analysis of the score, I identified musical connections within the orchestral parts and between the orchestra and the...[Read more]

 |Kingsway Campus, University of Chester, Chester||Details|

 Sefton Open Exhibition 2019

 13/04/2019 to 11/05/2019